Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Discussion

 Conversely, DeepSeek-R1, DeepSeek-V3, Grok~3, and Mistral Large demonstrate that validated correctness can coexist with highly variable and sometimes extreme computational cost.
 Several of these models produced implementations that were orders of magnitude slower than others under parameter set~2 (Fig.~\ref{fig:meantimes}), despite remaining statistically indistinguishable in output for the tested conditions.
-This highlights that, even when simulation output is correct, the underlying algorithmic choices and data structures induced by the generated code can vary substantially, yielding large differences in scalability-relevant behavior.
-In addition, the static analysis results indicate that higher maintainability index values do not necessarily correspond to fewer warnings: Grok and DeepSeek-V3 achieved the highest median maintainability indices while also exhibiting the largest static analysis warning rates (Table~\ref{tab:metrics}).
-This reinforces the value of reporting multiple quality metrics rather than relying on any single proxy for maintainability.
+In addition, the static analysis results indicate that higher maintainability index values do not necessarily correspond to fewer warnings, reinforcing the value of reporting multiple quality metrics rather than relying on any single proxy for maintainability.